-Back Up an iOS Device to a Computer When iCloud Space Runs Out or is Unavailable
+How to Back Up an iOS Device to Computer When iCloud Space Runs Out or is Unavailable

-You can continue to create local backups of iOS devices even if you rely primarily on iCloud for storing backups.
-This is a really useful technique if an iPhone, iPad, or iPod ran out of iCloud storage space and don’t want to deal with managing it manually at the moment, or you’re just temporarily without internet access and want to make a quick backup to the computer.
+You can continue to create local backups of iOS devices even if you rely primarily on iCloud backing up iPhone and iPad and for storing those iOS backups.
+This is a really useful technique if an iPhone, iPad, or iPod ran out of iCloud storage space and you don’t want to deal with managing it manually at the moment, or you’re just temporarily without internet access and want to make a quick backup to the computer.
+This works for switching a backup location to a local computer on a Mac or Windows PC.

-- Open iTunes and connect the iPhone, iPad, or iPod to the computer
+- Connect the iPhone, iPad, or iPod to the computer (Mac or PC) using a USB cable

-- Under the “Summary” tab look for “Backup” and check the radio box next to “Back up to this computer”
+- Select the iOS device, then under the “Summary” tab look for “Backup” and check the radio box next to “Back up to this computer”

 - Click “Apply”